Comprehensive Renters' Insurance for Foreign Students Studying in Japan & Accommodation Insurance

 This insurance, which we call "RYUHOSHO", is provided for students who live in private apartments; it protects them against costs of damage to other persons or their properties, caused by fire, water leakage etc. It also insures the joint guarantor* for such costs as those incurred by a tenant’s failure to pay rent in a timely manner, or to leave the room in its original state.
 In this case, "joint guarantor" is the university and its faculty members.

 Entering this insurance policy is understood to relieve any burden, psychological or financial, for your joint guarantor.
 For detailed information about the insurance, please refer to the home page below.

 - Comprehensive Renters’ Insurance for Foreign Students Studying in Japan http://www.jees.or.jp/crifs/pdf/crifs_en.pdf

 Tohoku University International Student Housing Rent Joint Guarantor Program

 This program is for international students who need Tohoku University to be the joint guarantor of the apartment contract.
 Please note that only those who bought Comprehensive Renters' Insurance for Foreign Students Studying in Japan are eligible for this program.
 The guarantee period is effective while the students are in Tohoku University.

 Applicants should be students of Tohoku University, or students who will definitely enter Tohoku University.
 Students must:

 - Enroll in "Comprehensive Renters' Insurance for Foreign Students Studying in Japan".

-- Have their instructor's signature on the application form.
+- Have their academic advisor's signature on the application form.